-Fulfilling a dream she'd had since attending her first community pottery class in 1994, Cori founded Yonkers Pottery in 2014.
+Fulfilling a long-held dream, Cori founded Yonkers Pottery in 2014 as a sanctuary to cultivate community, courage and creativity in clay.
 She's studied ceramics in a wide range of studios, including Greenwich House Pottery, Lehman College, New York State College of Ceramics at Alfred University, and Haystack Mounain School of Crafts.
 She's also worked as an assistant to production potter, Teresa Chang.
-Currently, she's participating in Steven Hill's year-long Journey workshop at Alison Palmer's Connecticut studio, making a series of large handbuilt sculptural pots--vases, pedastal bowls, stools, jars and lanterns--having something to do with celebrating life, a longing for community, guiding customs, ritual, and ceremony, and a fascination with ancient cultures, ways and wisdom.
-She often looks to plant morphology and the ceramics, arts and crafts of traditonal cultures worldwide as design prompts for form and surface in her pieces.
-She's made Yonkers Pottery a sanctuary where community, courage and creativity in clay are cultivated.
+She's currently working on a gallery-bound series of large handbuilt sculptural pots--vases, pedastal bowls, stools, jars and lanterns--having something to do with celebrating life, a longing for community, guiding customs, ritual, and ceremony, and a fascination with ancient cultures, ways and wisdom.
+She often looks to plant morphology and the ceramics, arts and crafts of traditonal cultures worldwide as design cues for form and surface in her pieces.

 Tatjana earned a BFA from Maryland Instutute College of Art with a focus in Ceramics, Sculputure and Glassblowing.
 She decorates her thrown utilitarian pieces with motifs and carvings inspired by the natural world.
 She's currently working toward her MFA and advanced certification in teaching.